data-preservation-programs/singularity/docs/en/cli-reference/storage/create/s3/chinamobile.md

          | <unset> | None

    --storage-class
-      The storage class to use when storing new objects in ChinaMobile.
+      The storage class to use when storing new objects in S3.

-      Examples:
-         | <unset>     | Default
-         | STANDARD    | Standard storage class
-         | GLACIER     | Archive storage mode
-         | STANDARD_IA | Infrequent access storage mode

    --upload-cutoff
       Cutoff for switching to chunked upload.